Vermonster/laptop/README.md

 * [ImageMagick] for cropping and resizing images
 * [Node.js] and [NPM], for running apps and installing JavaScript packages
 * [Postgres] for storing relational data
-* [Qt] for headless JavaScript testing via Capybara Webkit
+* [PhantomJS] for headless JavaScript testing via Poltergeist
 * [Rbenv] for managing versions of Ruby
 * [RCM] for managing company and personal dotfiles
 * [Redis] for storing key-value data